joeymalvinni/ictf2024writeups/web/HackChatAI/README.md

 We can see that all of our messages have autoescaping turned off, allowing for us to use XSS to steal the admin account.

-When tinkering with different XSS attacks, the biggest deterrent I found was this error I:
+When tinkering with different XSS attacks, the biggest deterrent I found was this error:

 ![console fetch error](/web/HackChatAI/solution/cors_error.png)